arkatebi/OpenWorld-problem/README.md

 ```
 The input file uniprot_sprot.dat.2010_01 is the UniProt/SwissProt file
 where the sequences are extracted from.
 The program generates the
-following two output files:
+following six output files - two files for each ontological category:

 ```
-uniprot_sprot.dat.2010_01.tfa.1
-uniprot_sprot.dat.2010_01.tfa.1.map
+uniprot_sprot.dat.2010_01.tfa_LK_mfo.1
+uniprot_sprot.dat.2010_01.tfa_LK_mfo.1.map
+uniprot_sprot.dat.2010_01.tfa_LK_bpo.1
+uniprot_sprot.dat.2010_01.tfa_LK_bpo.1.map
+uniprot_sprot.dat.2010_01.tfa_LK_cco.1
+uniprot_sprot.dat.2010_01.tfa_LK_cco.1.map
 ```

 The first ouput file has the extracted training sequences in the FASTA
-file format.
-The id for each sequence is constructed from a program
+file format for MFO ontology.
+The id for each sequence is constructed from
-generated string and the SwissProt name of the protein.
-The second output
+a program generated string and the SwissProt name of the protein.
+The
-file records the mapping between the program generated string and
+second output file records the mapping between the program generated string
-the SwissProt protein name.
+and the SwissProt protein name, corresponding to the entires in the first file.
+Subsequent files are for BPO and CCO ontological categories.

 The program can also be used to extract sequences for a specific organism: